kavia-common/hello-world-api-286742-286751/flask_backend/README.md

 - Ensure `debug=False` and `use_reloader=False` in run.py
 - Check that FLASK_ENV is set to `production` in .env

+**HTTP 401/403 with authentication errors:**
+- The video requires authentication (age-restricted, private, or region-locked)
+- Provide valid YouTube cookies using one of the methods described above
+- Ensure cookies are in Netscape format (use a browser extension)
+- Check that cookies haven't expired - refresh if needed
+- Verify the fallback file exists: `ls -la flask_backend/cookie/cookies.txt`

 **HTTP 500 on /summarize:**
 - Verify GROQ_API_KEY is set in environment
 - Check FFmpeg is installed: `which ffmpeg`